 Spacer to hold for graphic

-When asked about the quality of staff communication on municipal finance topics, most elected officials rated it positively, with 62–72 percent saying it “needs a little improvement” or better.
-This suggests that key messages are getting through, but there is still room to improve clarity and consistency for everyone.
+When asked about the quality of communication from staff on municipal finance topics, overall, most elected officials rated staff communication positively, with 62–72 percent saying it “needs a little improvement” or better.
+This suggests that key messages are getting through, but there is still room for improvement to ensure clarity and consistency for everyone.

 CFOs Report Revenue Trends & Composition Has the Least Satisfactory Communication from Staff